Wietsevdv/GOAP_Research/README.md

 For the player the biggest difference GOAP could make is a much more "intelligent" CPU opponent that makes more logical decisions.

-# What is GOAP?
+# My approach to GOAP
-GOAP is about is giving the AI a 'Goal or Purpose' & 'Actions' which it can perform.
+My GOAP is about giving the AI a 'Goal or Purpose' and 'Actions' which it can perform.
 Action can have 'Preconditions' and will always have atleast 1 'Consequence'.
 The AI creates a path of actions to satisfy its goal.
 This path is created by looking at the actions consequences and preconditions.
 Making sure each action can be performed by finding other actions that satisfy its precondition. (last actions consequence == goal)

-###Example:
+### Example:
 AI needs to kill enemy (Goal).
 It can use Shoot for this since it has consequence 'EnemyDies' (action).
 But this action requires his gun to be loaded (precondition).
 Assuming the enemy is already in sight the actionPath becomes: ReloadGun() -> Shoot()